Manchester City win Premier League as Liverpool finish second following dramatic end to 2021-22 season | Goal.com

 However three goals in five minutes, a double from Ilkay Gundogan either side of a Rodri strike, earned the Citizens a fourth Premier League title in five seasons.

-It meant Liverpool, despite beating Wolves 2-1, finish second and miss out on winning four trophies this season, having secured the League Cup and FA cup and prepaing for the Champions League final next week.
+It meant Liverpool, despite beating Wolves 2-1, finish second and miss out on winning four trophies this season, having secured the League Cup and FA Cup, while they prepare for the Champions League final next week.